 The leash is important too; you want one that sits comfortably in your hand, is made from quality material and don’t use a short lead.
 Preventing tension when you use a short leash is going to be nigh on impossible 4-6 feet is the best option.
 A slip lead is often used for heel training working dogs.

-Harnesses for Labradors are also a good option as they give more control to the owner and are generally safer.
+Harnesses are also a good option as they give more control to the owner and are generally safer.